-6.1 A quorum of BSAB will be constituted by the statutory partners and the Chair or Vice-Chair plus a minimum of 2 provider representatives.
+- 6.1 A quorum of BSAB will be constituted by the statutory partners and the Chair or Vice-Chair plus a minimum of 2 provider representatives. - 6.2 Voting rights will be to full partners only, with one vote per organisation.

-6.2 Safeguarding Adults Board
+6.3 Safeguarding Adults Board

-The Safeguarding Adults Board meetings will be supported by the Safeguarding Business Support Unit with papers circulated a minimum of 7 days in advance of the meeting date.
+The Safeguarding Adults Board meetings will be supported by the Joint Safeguarding Business Unit with papers circulated a minimum of 7 days in advance of the meeting date.
 The Board will meet quarterly with dates set 12 months in advance.

-6.3 Executive Group
+6.4 Executive Group